Bio

 Hamza el Din

 In 2002, Ian’s fourth recording, Night Harvest (Global Fusion Music), featured this latest configuration, along with numerous guest musicians, including the late Nubian maestro of the oud, tar (frame drum) and voice, Hamza el Din and Hafez Modirzadeh on tenor saxophone, ney (Middle-Eastern flute) and karna (Persian reed instrument).
-In addition to a number of original compositions that defy category, the CD also includes new arrangements of pieces by McCoy Tyner and Thelonious Monk.
+In addition to several original compositions that defy category, the CD also includes new arrangements of pieces by McCoy Tyner and Thelonious Monk.

 Quite often during this period, Ian’s groups would perform as a pianoless quartet, featuring Ian Dogole, Sheldon Brown, Bill Douglass and Paul McCandless.
 This configuration was captured in a 2003 DVD entitled Ian Dogole & Hemispheres in Concert.
 The material performed in this concert serves as a preview of the ensuing 2006 CD by Ian Dogole & Hemispheres entitled Convergence (Jazzheads).
 Of the original compositions, one by Ian is a tribute to legendary drummer Billy Higgins, featuring the hang (Swiss steel pan-derived, melodic percussion instrument).
 New arrangements of pieces by Herbie Nichols, William E. Lee, Benedito Lacerda and a fresh take on a traditional Turkish piece fill out the CD.

-Pianist Frank Martin joined the band in 2006 and made a significant contribution to the 2009 recording by Hemispheres entitled Crossroads (Sunnyside).
+Pianist Frank Martin joined the band in 2006 and made a significant contribution to the 2009 recording by Hemispheres titled Crossroads (Sunnyside).
 This recording features originals by Ian, Sheldon Brown and Paul McCandless, as well as reinterpretations of pieces by Woody Shaw, Ralph Towner and a traditional song from Iran.

 Ian Dogole Percussion and Tito La Rosa Flute; The Banquet Studios Sebastopol, CA (Photo by Warren Kahn)